kerimoyle/libcellml-tutorials/tutorials/tutorial4/tutorial4.rst

 Step 2: Access the variables in the generated files
 ---------------------------------------------------
 Probably the best way to understand the contents of the generated files is to open them and look!
-The implementation file (*.cpp) has two types of items:
+The implementation file :code:`*.cpp` has two types of items:

 - information structures (in all-caps); and
 - access functions.